 By the year 1975 and after some successful treatments, Phe gamma became widely known worldwide as Phenibut.
 Before, soviet cosmonauts use Phenibut to take advantage of the mental stimulation and calming effects.

 But today, it's used as an exercise recovery booster, sleeping aid, and mood enhancer.
 Aside from that, Phenibut is considered a "smart drug" currently sold in many online markets.

-Overall, the effectiveness is considered low, and addiction with Phenibut is rare.
-But, this supplement is deemed “harmful” somehow, and it has garnered the attention of many agencies.
+Overall, the effectiveness is considered low, and addiction to Phenibut is rare.
+But, this supplement is deemed "harmful" somehow, and it has garnered the attention of many agencies.